Regulation of Lawsuit Loans – Is It Important?

-The lawsuit loan is a financial transaction wherein a company advances money to an individual involved in a civil lawsuit but who is still waiting for the matter to be concluded.
+The lawsuit loan is a financial transaction where a lawsuit funding company advances money to a plaintiff prior to settlement.
 In other words, the plaintiff gets money now and he/she assigns a portion of the case’s ultimate recovery.
 The lawsuit funding business arose out of an ever increasing need for immediate cash to meet the pressing financial obligations many plaintiffs were facing.

 The most common example is a plaintiff who is injured, due to the negligence of another, and whose injuries prevent him from financially supporting himself.
-With nowhere else to turn for funds (many typical lawsuit funding clients have poor credit or would otherwise not qualify for a personal loan), lawsuit funding companies offered relief to these individuals.
+With nowhere else to turn for funds (many typical lawsuit funding clients have poor credit or would otherwise not qualify for a personal loan), lawsuit funding companies offer relief to these individuals.
+The relief comes in the form of immediate cash for plaintiffs to use at their discretion.

-While we do not know the reports the article is referring to, we can envision a situation where this statement can be misleading.
+While we do not know the “reports” the NY Post refers to, we can envision a situation where this statement can be misleading.
 For example, many lawsuit loan companies charge interest in six (6) months increments.
 The rub is that if the case is settled anytime during the period, the entire amount of interest is still owed.
 So if a pre-settlement loan is taken at 30% interest every six months, at first blush the interest rate is 60% per year.

 But this is true ONLY if the cash advance is paid on the last day of the second six (6) month term.
 If the amount of the loan is paid in three months, then in effect the annual percentage rate is actually 120% because 30% interest was paid in three months.
 Multiply 30% by four (4 three month periods = 12 months) and you get 120%.